Everything you need to know about the EU One-Stop-Shop

 As of 1 July 2021, an EU-wide threshold of EUR 10,000 applies to supplies of goods to consumers.
 This replaces the previously applicable country-specific delivery thresholds.

-If the turnover from cross-border sales of goods to private individuals in the European Union (distance sales) exceeds the threshold of EUR 10,000 (net), the turnover tax is due in the EU Member State where the goods sold enter or where they are consumed.
+Suppose the turnover from cross-border sales of goods to private individuals in the European Union (distance sales) exceeds the threshold of EUR 10,000 (net).
+In that case, the turnover tax is due in the EU Member State where the goods sold enter or are consumed.
 The trader must apply the VAT rates applicable in the country of destination, report the VAT there and pay it to the tax authority responsible there.
 The prerequisite for this is registration for VAT purposes in the respective country of destination of the goods.
-Alternatively, traders can register for the One-Stop-Shop procedure since 1 April 2021.
+Alternatively, merchants can register for the One-Stop-Shop procedure since 1 April 2021.

 The BZSt online portal (BOP) is available for applications in Germany.
 For this purpose, the German VAT identification number (USt-IdNr.) is required.
 Each EU Member State has its contact point where EU merchants established there can register.

-The reporting and payment of tax liability in other EU countries for merchants based in Germany is carried out via the BZSt online portal (BOP).
+The reporting and payment of tax liability in other EU countries for merchants based in Germany are carried out via the BZSt online portal (BOP).

 We describe step by step how the OSS reporting works.